a glimpse of a not-too-distant past

 Everyone should read this reflection by Frank Chimero — no matter how long it takes.
-Here’s Chimero summing up his thoughts on sites, like this one, that estimate how many minutes you’ll need to invest in reading something:
+Here’s Chimero summing up his thoughts on websites that estimate how many minutes you’ll need to invest in reading something:

 Chimero’s essay reminds me of something that happened to my wife many, many years ago.
 She was visiting our local public library, and stopped to browse the magazine shelves.
 She picked up an issue of the New Yorker, and started thumbing through it.
 As one page crossed her line of vision, she paused.